-Lido Village is a significant gateway for the Balboa Peninsula and the City of Newport Beach.
-The landscape and hardscape elements are fundamental components of the design intent for the Village.
-While architecture is important, the landscape (plants and hardscape materials) will become the unifying element that tie the Village together to create a true sense of place.
-Components of the beach, harbor and Native California are the predominant themes incorporated into the design aesthetic.
+Lido Village is a significant gateway to the Balboa Peninsula.
+The land-scape and hardscape elements are fundamental components for revitalizing Lido Village.
+While architecture is important, the landscape (plants and hardscape materials) will become the unifying elements that tie the Village together to create a true sense of place.
+Components of the beach, harbor, and California Friendly plants are the predominant themes incorporated into the design aesthetic.